xuru/pyvisdk/docs/source/do/cluster_drs_vm_config_info.rst

     .. py:attribute:: behavior

-        Specifies the particular DRS behavior for this virtual machine.
+        Specifies the particular DRS behavior for this virtual machine.See ClusterDrsConfigInfo

     .. py:attribute:: enabled